Have A Cigar1 of 13

 According to the industry standard rankings of Comichron, the list that follows are the top selling single issues of the 21st century so far.
-Some of the issues on the list may surprise you - and some not on the list, like DC Universe: Rebirth #1, which sold around 297,000, may surprise you even more.
+Some of the issues on the list may surprise you - and some not on the list, like DC Universe: Rebirth #1, which sold around an estimated 297,000 copies, may surprise you even more.

 Hot on the heels of a big cinematic debut in the critically maligned but fan approved Suicide Squad film, and bolstered by DC’s "Rebirth" initiative, Harley Quinn #1 cracked the top ten single issues of the 21st century so far, beating out all other "Rebirth" titles.
 As a fan favorite, it’s no surprise that a new #1 coupled with her first movie appearance would appeal to fans hungry for a jumping on point to read Harley Quinn’s comic books.
 And that’s not all – Diamond Distributors, on whose sales charts Comichron’s numbers are based – adjusted its "Rebirth" entries by 10% to account for DC making the single issues returnable, meaning Harley Quinn #1 may have actually shipped up to 390,000 units to retailers.